uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 judge-photo:
   src: prize/02_Judges_prize-winner.jpg
   alt: a man and woman handing a $20k check from The Opportunity Project to a woman on a stage
-  caption: '2019 Prize Challenge Winner Kristen Lewis of the Social Science Research Council receives a check from Ron Jarmin, Acting Director of the U.S. Census Bureau, and Suzette Kent, former Federal CIO'
+  caption: '2019 Prize Challenge Winner Kristen Lewis of the Social Science Research Council'
+  # receives a check from Ron Jarmin, Acting Director of the U.S. Census Bureau, and Suzette Kent, former Federal CIO

 past-title: Past Prize Challenge